PathwayAnalysisPlatform/PathwayMatcher_Dev/docs/queriesForStatistics.md

 MATCH (pe)-[:hasModifiedResidue]->(tm:TranslationalModification)-[:psiMod]->(mod:PsiMod)
 WITH DISTINCT pe, re, tm.coordinate as coordinate, mod.identifier as type ORDER BY type, coordinate
-WITH DISTINCT pe, re, COLLECT(CASE WHEN coordinate IS NOT NULL THEN coordinate ELSE "null" END + ":" + type) AS ptms WITH DISTINCT pe, re, ptms
+WITH DISTINCT pe, re, COLLECT(type + ":" + CASE WHEN coordinate IS NOT NULL THEN coordinate ELSE "null" END) AS ptms WITH DISTINCT pe, re, ptms
 MATCH (p:Pathway)-[:hasEvent*]->(r:Reaction)-[:input|output|catalystActivity|physicalEntity|regulatedBy|regulator|hasComponent|hasMember|hasCandidate*]->(pe)
 WHERE p.speciesName = 'Homo sapiens' AND r.speciesName = 'Homo sapiens' AND pe.speciesName = 'Homo sapiens'
 RETURN DISTINCT CASE WHEN re.variantIdentifier IS NOT NULL THEN re.variantIdentifier ELSE re.identifier END as protein, ptms, size(collect(DISTINCT r.stId)) as reactionCount, size(collect(DISTINCT p.stId)) as pathwayCount
+ORDER BY pathwayCount DESC, reactionCount DESC, protein
 ~~~~

 * Number of hits for proteins with at least one ptm in any of its proteoforms, and that participate in at least one reaction and pathway